francoislegd/BSCV_ROS/README.md

 ### Original Code links
 Here are some links to some raw material we further had to modify :
-Links to original, unmodified files packages :
+Links to original, unmodified external files packages :

 Packages for the Phantom-X robotic arm [arbotix & turtlebot_arm](https://github.com/NathanCrombez/PhantomXPincherArmROS)

+Packages useful to make the Lidar device work, especially [turtlebot_le2i](https://github.com/roboticslab-fr/rplidar-turtlebot2)

 ### Information links
 Links to the differents sections in the readme file :